celebrating our second century

 Design Vision

 Piero Lissoni has created an architectural gem that effortlessly blends modern design with the charming brick-lined setting of Old Town, Alexandria.
 Lissoni's team has given a new identity to the property, surrounded by lush gardens and serene public spaces, and was awarded “Best Domestic Hotel Transformation” by Interior Design Magazine, in recognition of his exceptional work on the transformation of Hotel AKA Alexandria.
+Additionally, the hotel has been longlisted in the hotel and short-stay interior category of the 2024 Dezeen Awards, further highlighting its innovative design.

 The sleek lines, dark tones, and rich materials of the common areas evoke Japanese minimalism and a reinterpretation of colonial styling.
 Throughout the guestrooms and common areas, guests will find chic furnishings sourced from the world's leading artisans, including Lema, Living Divani, Lualdi, and Porro, as well as intricate lighting that conveys a welcoming and relaxing environment.